 - If the itching is unbearable, rub the area with an ice cube.
 This will tend to calm down the itch by reducing blood flow to the skin.
 This is because chemicals which cause itch are carried in the blood, so it you slow the blood flow then fewer itch-causing chemicals reach the area.

-- Use simple cold creams on itchy areas, particularly if they are dry.
+- Use simple moisturising creams on itchy areas, particularly if they are dry.
 Use them generously.
 An example would be E45®.

 - If you have localised itch, see your doctor who may be able to prescribe a cream to solve it.